Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 As the `administrator` user ...

-* Purchase and download Parallels Desktop for Business from the Apple Store.
+i) Purchase and download Parallels Desktop for Business from the Apple Store.

-* Register the licence.
+ii) Register the licence.
     Each licence can be installed on one machine only.

-* Choose a default location for VM files:
+iii) Choose a default location for VM files:

     Go to Preferences -> Virtual machine folder and set this field:
     Virtual machines folder: /Users/administrator/parallels

 NOTE: To share VMs across user accounts, the VM files must be in a shared